freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/hashing-your-passwords.english.md

 }
 ```

 That is all it takes to implement one of the most important security features when you have to store passwords!

 Submit your page when you think you've got it right.
+If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/dc16cca09daea4d4151a9c36a1fab564'>here</a>.

 </section>